4VServices/tde-editor/README.md

 instead.

 You can create a Docker container holding MarkLogic using the following command or you can install MarkLogic locally.
+You can use whatever username and password you want for the admin; for local development, `admin`/`admin` is common.

 ```
-docker run -d --name=tde-editor -p 8000-8020:8000-8020 \
+docker run -d --name=tde-editor -p 8000-8020:8000-8020 `
-  -e MARKLOGIC_INIT=true \
+  -e MARKLOGIC_INIT=true `
-  -e MARKLOGIC_ADMIN_USERNAME={insert admin username} \
+  -e MARKLOGIC_ADMIN_USERNAME={insert admin username} `
-  -e MARKLOGIC_ADMIN_PASSWORD={insert admin password} \
+  -e MARKLOGIC_ADMIN_PASSWORD={insert admin password} `
-  marklogicdb/marklogic-db:10.0-9.1-centos-1.0.0-ea4
+  progressofficial/marklogic-db:11.3.1-ubi9-2.1.0
 ```

+MarkLogic will take a few minutes to initialize.
+When it is done, you will be able to log into http://localhost:8001 using the admin credentials you specified in the docker run command.

-Once MarkLogic is ready, deploy the application:
+Once MarkLogic is ready, deploy the application.
+Starting from the directory where you cloned the tde-editor project:

 ```
 cd marklogic
 ./gradlew mlDeploy -i
 ```

-To load some sample data and a sample TDE Template, add `mlDataLoadingEnabled=true` to your gradle-local.properties file, then run `./gradlew mlLoadData`.
-Note that sample data will go into your Documents database.

-Run `./gradlew mlLoadSchemas` to load the sample TDE Template.
-This will go into your Schemas database.

 ### Deploying the UI